DagHjermann/Martini/34_Profile_data_function.md

 ```

-## 2. Get variable information
+## 1. Get variable information
-* Use this function to find out which variables you can download - you must use the name given in the first column (e.g. 'salt'  for salinity)
+* Use this function to find out which variables you can download and which names to use
+* you must use the name given in the first column (e.g. `salt`  for salinity).
+Sometimes it is hard to guess, such as `N1_p`for phosphate
-* This includes modelled biological variables (e.g. plankton density) and chemical ones (e.g. nitrate, phosphate)
+* This includes modelled biological variables (e.g. plankton density) and chemical ones (e.g. nitrate, phosphate).
+See part 4 for example
 * 'variable_info()' is in fact a Python function (loaded by 'source_python' above), but can be used by R as it was an ordinary R function!

 ```r